Leaker exposes risky health-care privatization scheme in Alberta

 But the surprise revelation of a backroom privatization scheme hatched by high-priced corporate lobbyists and big donors to Conservative causes, complete with private access to Health Minister Tyler Shandro, apparent pre-approval by the minister, and an expensive poison-pill contract provision to make sure future governments don't tear up the deal, sure doesn't inspire confidence.

-The backstory dates to June, when Elan MacDonald, nowadays a politically well connected lobbyist and not so long a ago a senior advisor to Progressive Conservative premiers Ed Stelmach and Alison Redford, made three presentations to groups of orthopedic surgeons from the Edmonton area.
+The backstory dates to June, when Elan MacDonald, nowadays a politically well-connected lobbyist and not so long a ago a senior advisor to Progressive Conservative premiers Ed Stelmach and Alison Redford, made three presentations to groups of orthopedic surgeons from the Edmonton area.

 The proposal would see the for-profit hospital perform all non-emergency orthopedic surgical procedures in Alberta's capital region, as many as 10,000 operations each year, under contract to the government.